More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 per 100,000 females

 Download this table Table 1: The North East was the English region with the highest age-standardised mortality rate for males and females.xls .csv

-The North East was also the English region with the highest ASMRs in 2019, but the South West replaced London (lowest in 2019) as the region with the lowest mortality rates in 2020.
-The difference between the regions with the highest and lowest mortality rates has increased in recent years.
-In 2020, there was a difference of 277.1 deaths per 100,000 population between the region with the highest (North East) and lowest (South West) mortality rate.
-This has increased from 244.6 in 2019 and 238.0 in 2018, showing a greater range of mortality rates across England.
+The North East was also the English region with the highest ASMRs in 2020, but London replaced the South West (lowest in 2020) as the region with the lowest mortality rates in 2021.
+The difference between the regions with the highest and lowest mortality rates had increased in recent years but narrowed in 2021 compared with 2020.
+In 2021, there was a difference of 204.1 deaths per 100,000 population between the region with the highest (the North East) and lowest (London) mortality rate, compared with a difference of 277.1 deaths in 2020 between the North East and South West.

 - Points on the map are placed at the centre of the local area they represent and do not show the actual location of deaths.
 The size of the circle is proportional to the number of deaths.

 - Figures are for deaths registered rather than deaths occurring in each month.

 - Figures exclude deaths of non-residents; geographical boundaries are based on the most up-to-date information available at the time of publication.

 Download the data